mdditt2000/kubernetes-1-21/cis 2.4/multi-cluster/user-guide.md

             - "--log-as3-response=true"
             - "--custom-resource-mode=true"
             - "--ipam=true"
+            - "--as3-post-delay=30"
 ```

-Configuration options available in the CIS controller
+Configuration options available in the CIS controller for the prod-cluster
 ```
     spec:
       containers: